komodorio/helm-dashboard/FEATURES.md

 If you want to remove your repository from the Helm dashboard, click on the 'Remove' button as shown in the figure.
 ![Repository5](images/screenshot_repository5.png)

-If you want to install a particular chart from the list of available charts, use the filter as shown in the figure.
+Use the filter option to find the desired chart quicker from the list of charts.
 ![Repository6](images/screenshot_repository6.png)